Dafluxtech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7 a script that creates a new global variable.

 8 script that prints the result of the addition of 128 with variable TRUEKNOWLEDGE.

+9 script that prints the result of POWER divided by DIVIDE on a new line.